Knowledge Base

 Receiving critical feedback is dreadful.
 Our defensive routines get triggered and however we might understand that the feedback giver is … Read More

-Three types of Empathy: Cognitive, Emotional, Compassionate Empathy
+Three Chairs of Empathy: Cognitive, Emotional, Compassionate Empathy

 There are three types of empathy: cognitive, emotional and compassionate empathy; each respectively the desire to understand, to feel and … Read More